pku-netvideo/McpRTC/README_en.md

 - **Video-Audio Dialogue**: After turning on the real-time video stream, the power rises to around **1.4W**.

 > [!NOTE]
-> Feel that the power increase is not significant?
+> Why is the power increase small?
 This is because the S3 board has limited computing power and only supports 320x240@2fps video transmission.
 The acquisition and encoding overheads are small, so the power increase is not significant compared to audio-only.
 For terminal devices with stronger computing power, the benefits of McpRTC under high frame rate & high resolution will be more significant.

+> [!NOTE]
+> Experiencing high latency?
+The VLM model in this demo is not deployed locally but accessed via API.
+The end-to-end latency primarily stems from API overhead.
+For a comparison of response speeds across different VLMs, see: [4.2 LLM Response Speed Comparison](https://github.com/xinnan-tech/xiaozhi-performance-research).

 ## 🏗 Acknowledgement